AdamElsbury/patternlibrary/DOCUMENTATION.md

 Pattern libraries are not only a place to copy and paste components but provide literature on things like design guidelines, design identity and industry best practice.
 Pattern libraries are more commonly created by large corporations like IBM with [Carbon design suite](https://www.carbondesignsystem.com/ "Carbon design system"), [Google's Material design](https://material.io/design/ "Google's material design") and [Apple's Design suite](https://developer.apple.com/design/ "Apple's design system").
 These pattern libraries are necessary within large corporations due to the sheer number of designers and developers working on the same projects.
 If there were no guidelines or frameworks present, the larger projects would have inconsistencies.

 Whilst these libraries have been primarily pushed by bigger tech companies, many smaller studios and solo designers/developers have followed suit.
 It is becoming more commonly used as a marketing tool for freelancers to find projects or get hired by a studio.
-A pattern library is a great way for a candidate to show their working process, organisational skills, design continuity and ability to comminicate those design and development practices to a potential employer or candidate.
+A pattern library is a great way for a candidate to show their working process, organisational skills, design continuity and ability to communicate those design and development practices to a potential employer or candidate.

 ### Project aims